Franz Adelmann Records, 1873-1875 (R0207)

 1 cubic foot (6 volumes)

-The Gilbert Lay Papers include six scrapbooks containing obituaries and death notices for residents of Cook Station, Crawford County, Missouri, and surrounding communities.
-Also included are newspaper clippings of Lay's poetry and writings, advertisements of his revivals, local history items, and local news.
-Also included is the Lay family genealogy with numerous pages devoted to Lay's mother, Lena Lay.
+The J. Gilbert Lay Papers include six scrapbooks containing obituaries and death notices for residents of Cook Station, Crawford County, Missouri, and surrounding communities.
+Also included are newspaper clippings of Lay’s poetry and writings, advertisements of his revivals, local history items, and local news.
+The collection also contains the Lay family genealogy with numerous pages devoted to Lay’s mother, Lena Lay.

 Lecoma Mill Company Records, 1882 (R0129)